auraoupa/scripts-occigen-for-Arne/README.md

 c
 ```

-you should get access to the dask dahsboard by clicking on the link :
+you should get access to the dask dashboard by clicking on the link :

 ![](img/dask-dashboard-visu.png)